XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 You can preview the new child book (with swapped assets) with the "View" button.
 You can set its progress with the "progress" dropdown.
 And once finished, you can lock edits with the "lock" button (although anyone else can unlock).

 Any children created and swaps done will persist (when able), even if you re-upload a modified Variable Export.
-This allows you to fix small issues with the Export within the design tools, without erasing swaps.
+This allows you to fix small issues with the Export within the Design Tools, without erasing swaps.

 ## Assembling content